THE BRIEF WALDORF / STEINER

 chela - also see guru; initiation; mystery wisdom; occultism

 The term, from Sanskrit, is used in Theosophy to denote the disciple of a guru.
-Steiner said a chela is a student of mystery (occult) wisdom; s/he is more advanced than other humans.
+Steiner adopted the term, saying a chela is a student of mystery (occult) wisdom; s/he is more advanced than other humans.
 “Man thinks, feels, wills, in fixed connection.
 [1] If I see something which pleases me I grasp at it; the idea evokes the will.
 Without this interaction man would be very insecure.
 With the Chela, will, idea, and feeling are torn asunder, and must be quite separate.
 For general humanity that will first be attained at the Jupiter stage of the earth.
 [2] But before he experiences this, the Guardian of the Threshold [3] meets him, and gives him clarity about the whole of his previous life.” — R. Steiner, “The Animal Soul” (transcript, Rudolf Steiner Archive), a lecture, GA 97.

 •••